 Symptoms of Anxiety that Affect the Lower Body - Including the Legs, Feet, Genitals

-Sometimes, the symptoms aren’t even easy to pin down.
-Those that struggle with panic attacks, for example, often find that automatic movements become manual.
+Sometimes, the symptoms aren’t easy to pin down.
+People who struggle with panic attacks, for example, often find that automatic movements become manual.
 Something as simple as walking suddenly becomes difficult, because they are so aware of their body that they essentially override their muscle memory, and they have to figure out how to walk again.

 It makes walking feel like playing QWOP.